decentology/dappstarter-core/README.md

 ## Server

 Run the server in a separate terminal.
-You *must* run `truffle migrate` for server to see most recent smart contract changes.
+You *must* run `npm start` or `npm deploy` first for dapp to see most recent smart contract changes.

 `npm run server` runs NodeJs server app on port 3000 with Express